mthiebaux/JSNtemplate/README.md

 ```

-## Testing the Console Server
+## Testing the Console

-The *Console* app requires an extra module to uniquely identify each client:
+The *Console* app requires an extra module to uniquely identify each client with UUID:

 ```
 > npm install express-request-id